 Robin Rayne Nelson has never liked the word 'normal.'

-"I gravitate to individuals who are considered unique, authentic, creative, quirkly, misunderstood, marginalized, ignored or wounded -- and those who are victorious despite the cards they've been dealt in life," she said.
+"I am drawn to individuals who are unique, authentic, creative, misunderstood, marginalized, ignored or wounded -- those who deal with discrimination and those who are victorious despite the cards they've been dealt in life."

 "I love what I do.
 I'm fortunate to make it my life's work.